La Linea is a collaboration between three highly experienced wine professionals: David LeMire MW, Peter Leske, and Jason Quin.

 The team has also made dry red Tempranillo for over a decade, and always in fundamentally the same style: medium-bodied, with the variety’s typical fleshy mid-palate, drying tannins, and consciously lower alcohol than many contemporary Aussie reds.
 And a fragrant lift which is delicious!

-While La Linea is all about Tempranillo, the team is not entirely focussed on one variety.
-In 2008 they made their first Adelaide Hills Riesling, in a carefully ‘off-dry’ style: the Vertigo ‘25GR’).
-Not being Tempranillo, it has a different name!
-In 2009 it was joined by its partner ‘TRKN’; being a bone-dry (German: ‘tröcken’; gettit?) version of the same batch of fruit.
+While passionate about Tempranillo, the team is not entirely focussed on one variety.
+In 2008 they made their first Adelaide Hills Riesling, in a carefully ‘off-dry’ style: the Vertigo ‘25GR’.
+In some years this is complemented by the Vertigo ‘TRKN’, a bone-dry (German: ‘tröcken’; gettit?) version from the same batch of fruit.